 Driving along FM 2222, Austin’s curviest road, the Sportage handled the twists and turns solidly, enhanced by the Driver Select Mode set in Sport.
 Other modes include Normal and Eco.
 The improved ride and handling comes from a stiffer structure, new suspension, and advanced driver assistance systems.
 Included on the test model, the available intelligent all-wheel drive (AWD) can be added to every trim ($1500) and features a 50/50 locking center differential.

 Offered in three trim levels (LX, EX, and SX Turbo), the Sportage can be powered by a choice of two four-cylinder engines—a 2.4-liter engine that produces 181 horsepower and 175 lb.–ft. of torque or a 2.0-liter inline-four turbo with 240 horsepower (237 on AWD models) and 260 lb.–ft. of torque, that powered the test model.
 Both engines have been retuned for better fuel efficiency and are matched to an updated six-speed automatic transmission.

-Longer by 1.2 inches, the new Sportage has a roomier interior with seating for five.
-It’s also available with additional appointments for a more luxurious cabin and a range of technologies including UVO eServies and telematics, AppleCar Play, and Android Auto matched to a seven- or an eight-inch touchscreen.
+Longer by 1.6 inches, the new Sportage has a roomier interior with seating for five.
+It’s also available with additional appointments for a more luxurious cabin and a range of technologies including UVO eServices and telematics, AppleCar Play, and Android Auto matched to a seven- or an eight-inch touchscreen.

 Thanks to an innovative dual-level cargo floor and a widened luggage area, cargo capacity behind the second row has grown from 26.1 cu.-ft. to 30.7 cu.-ft.
 The 60/40-split second row also folds flat and reclines for added convenience.

-The base model includes air conditioning, a five-inch color touchscreen AM/FM/MP3/SiriusXM audio system with Bluetooth, hands-free phone operation and streaming audio, USB auxiliary input jacks, and SiriusXM, satellite radio for three months.
+The base model includes a rearview camera, air conditioning, a five-inch color touchscreen AM/FM/MP3/SiriusXM (three-month subscription) audio system, Bluetooth, hands-free phone operation and streaming audio, and USB auxiliary input jacks.

-Convenience features like cargo net hooks, remote keyless entry, steering wheel mounted audio and cruise controls, are also standard.
-The SX adds a smart power tailgate that opens automatically when it senses the key fob.
+Convenience features like cargo net hooks, remote keyless entry, and steering wheel mounted audio and cruise controls are also standard.
+The SX added a smart power tailgate that opened automatically when it sensed the key fob.